 - Improve client retention with guides and resources that maximize value

 You’ll want to come up with goals that are specific to your business’s needs, but all the goals above are specific, actionable, and measurable.

-Of course, your leads may take many steps before converting to a sale, so you’ll need to take that into consideration when assigning ROI.
-It’s common to assign the most value to content that attracts leads (via organic traffic or email), and to give more weight to content that’s viewed directly before conversion.
+Of course, your leads may take many steps before converting to a sale, so you’ll need to consider that when assigning ROI.
+It’s common to award the most value to content that attracts leads (via organic traffic or email) and to give more weight to content that’s viewed directly before conversion.
 Here’s a great post from Content Marketing Institute on attribution models if you want to take a deeper dive.

 Additionally, you should consider whether your goals are testable.
 This means limiting the variables from one stage to the next so you can pinpoint the copy, images, messaging, channel, etc. that's responsible for any increase or decrease in performance.
 For example, when creating multiple campaigns for each buyer persona, keep them as similar as possible while staying relevant to each audience.
 This should give you reliable insight into which persona is most likely to convert.

 Once you know your goals and how you’ll be tracking your content, it’s time to come up with a plan to build out your content library.